 Here are a few symptoms you may notice when your Porsche check engine light comes on.

-Although there are some steps you can try, like checking the gas cap or looking for anything loose under a hood, you will usually be pretty much in the dark without reading the diagnostic trouble codes (DTCs).
+Although some steps you can try, like checking the gas cap or looking for anything loose under a hood, you will usually be pretty much in the dark without reading the diagnostic trouble codes (DTCs).

 Porsche check engine light should only be reset after you read the codes and fix the problem.

-Locate the OBD-2 port under the dashboard and plug in your scanner.
+- Locate the OBD-2 port under the dashboard and plug in your scanner.

-Turn on the ignition and allow the scanner to power up.
+- Turn on the ignition and allow the scanner to power up.

-Press ENTER and select your Porsche model from the list.
+- Press ENTER and select your Porsche model from the list.